Have Questions?

 262-626-4166

-Exodus House has been providing ongoing addiction care and rehab services to the residents of Slinger, Wisconsin and those living within the surrounding communities.
+Exodus House has been providing ongoing addiction care and rehab services to the residents of Slinger, WI. and those living within the surrounding communities.
 Today, Exodus House offers services like motivational interviewing, group therapy, cognitive/behavior therapy, contingency management/motivational incentive, activity therapy, group therapy and others in keeping with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This drug and alcohol rehab program also believes the best form of treatment to ensure success is to offer individualized care.
 Services are available in the following settings - outpatient hospital programs, long term addiction treatment programs, inpatient detox programs, inpatient treatment centers, short term treatment centers and others.